neoforge-dev/starter/memory-bank/progress.md

    - Updated import statements to use correct testing libraries
    - Successfully ran individual tests to identify passing ones
    - Created a systematic approach to fixing test issues
+   - Developed a comprehensive solution for component registration in tests
+   - Created utilities for shadow DOM testing and component lifecycle management
+   - Documented best practices for testing web components
+   - Created example tests using the improved approach

 ### Backend
 1. **API Endpoints**